Dominique Baker

 Dominique Baker - Artist Profile

 Dominique Baker is a painter, carver and print-maker, born and raised on the North Shore of Auckland.
 She graduated with a Bachelor of Visual Arts at the Auckland University of Technology in 2008.
-Baker is of Japanese, Māori and European heritage, which has greatly influenced her practice.
+Baker is of Māori and European heritage, which has greatly influenced her practice.
 Her work is informed by street art and exploring a range of methods of making, resulting in visually intricate paintings.
-Baker's works were chosen to adorn Sir Paul McCartney’s room on his recent tour to New Zealand.
-She participates regularly in local art shows and has available pieces at Endemicworld in Ponsonby, Auckland and Artbay Gallery in Queenstown.
-Baker has collectors who commission her work locally and internationally.

 Artist Statement